saintleocom430/AntonioDavidPerezRamirez-METL-Project/README.md

 Git 2.27 Installation - This will install Git 2.27 which is required for METL to run properly.

+METL - Installation Manual.pdf - This is a professional guide for experts and beginners on how to install METL on your local machine.
+(Express and Step-by-Step Guides)

 ## Installation

 Installation Instructions: